brianglass/anastasis/files/vespers_for_sundays_and_feasts.md

 Sticheron.

 A hymn that precedes or follows a verse, in Greek *stichos*, from the Psalms.
-At Â‘Lord, I have criedÂ’ at Vespers and Â‘Let everything that has breathÂ’ ** at Lauds the *stichera* follow the Psalm verses; at the *Aposticha* they precede them. ****
+At ‘Lord, I have cried’ at Vespers and ‘Let everything that has breath’ ** at Lauds the *stichera* follow the Psalm verses; at the *Aposticha* they precede them. ****

 Theotokion

-*.* Most series of hymns end with one to the Mother of God, the Theotokos, and so a *Theotokion* commonly follows the second part of the short doxology, Â‘Both now and for ever, and to the ages of ages.
-AmenÂ’*,* and is normally sung in the same Tone as the preceding Doxastikon*.* On Saturday evening, however, the *Theotokion* at the Entrance is always that of the Tone of the week, regardless of the Tone of the Doxastikon.
+*.* Most series of hymns end with one to the Mother of God, the Theotokos, and so a *Theotokion* commonly follows the second part of the short doxology, ‘Both now and for ever, and to the ages of ages.
+Amen’*,* and is normally sung in the same Tone as the preceding Doxastikon*.* On Saturday evening, however, the *Theotokion* at the Entrance is always that of the Tone of the week, regardless of the Tone of the Doxastikon.
 It is also sung again at Vespers sung on the following Friday.
 In Russian usage this *Theotokion* is called the *Dogmatic*, whereas in Greek the latter name is used for the corresponding *Theotokion* at Small Vespers. ****

 Typikon: